Skip to Content

 The Shibori Indigo Dyeing

-Step 1: The first thing to do is to make up the indigo dye according to the instructions on the packet.
-Use the large bucket for holding the dye and stir with the stick.
+Step 1: First, make the indigo dye according to the packet instructions.
+Use the large bucket to hold the dye and stir with the stick.

 shibori dye in bucke